dynatrace-oss/dt-cli/CONTRIBUTING.md

   ```

   It might be beneficial to have the virtual environment placed right inside the project directory for
-  an easier gonviguration of the syntax highlighting in the IDE.
+  an easier configuration of the syntax highlighting in the IDE.
 For these purposes, create the virtual
   environment named `.venv` in the root directory of the project.
 Poetry will automatically pick it up
   and use it as a destination directory for its operations with the venv as described in
   [the docs](https://python-poetry.org/docs/configuration/#virtualenvsin-project).